 Chrysler is an American auto maker that specializes in making cars and minivans.
+This company is not yet accredited.
+To learn more, see reviews below or submit your own.
+Want to know more about ConsumerAffairs accredited brands?
+Check out ConsumerAffairs for Brands.
 Read reviews for their models:

 A link has directed you to this review.
 Its location on this page may change next time you visit.

 I have a 2013 Town & Country.
 We bought it in 2014, used.
 At 90,000 miles the transmission went out on my van.
 I had it towed into the dealership.
 The dealership rebuilt the transmission under warranty.
 About a week later I had to bring it in more emission issues.
 I paid out of pocket for this.
 A few months later more transmission issues.
 Dealership asked Chrysler for a replacement of the transmission.
 They were denied the request and one again REBUILT the transmission.
 Per the dealership everything they did and every part they replaced/fixed is under warranty for 2 years.
 Since then I had it back into the dealership with transmission concerns.
 Shifting really hard, clunking or dropping into gear, etc. Most recently in April I took it in with concerns.
 They just kept saying “the transmission will get a feel for the driver and how they drive”.

 Also said that there were no check engine lights on so to them there were no issues.
 Fast forward to July.
 I back up to see a puddle a fluid under the van.
 Drive it to a shop and they say there is so much wrong with the transmission they can’t even begin to diagnose it.
 I have it towed to Tom O’Briens in Indy.
 I waited for almost 2 weeks with NO calls back from Chrysler.
 I was without a vehicle the entire time.
 No offer by the dealership or Chrysler for a loaner or rental.
 I was told by the dealership that Chrysler was not going to cover the cost and that I wasn’t able to talk to the person that made that decision.